thomasfevre/ride-the-bet/docs/context_update_1.md

 # Context Update 1: Implementing a Secure Curation Layer

-This document outlines a critical architectural update to the `PredictionDuel` smart contract and dApp.
+This document outlines a critical architectural update to the `Predictionbet` smart contract and dApp.
 The primary goal of this change is to enhance security and platform integrity by preventing users from creating subjective, ambiguous, or malicious bets.

 ### The Problem